FreeBogone/Flutter/README.md

-# FlutterProjects
+# Flutter
-Repository to store Example Flutter Projects
+## Repository to Store Resources and Examples
 ## Resources can be found at:
 ### Install VSCode:
 #### https://code.visualstudio.com/docs/sourcecontrol/github